mlindholm/homepage/README.md

 My home on the internet

-Stuff used: tachyons, h5bp, zepto, gh-pages
+Stuff used: tachyons, h5bp, js, gh-pages